USNS Lucy Stone

+USNS Lucy Stone (T-AO-209) is a planned to be operated by the Military Sealift Command to logistically support the United States Navy.
+She was launched in 2024 and is named after activist Lucy Stone.

 History

 Like the rest of her sister ships, the John Lewis class is intended to replace the older s and is heavily based on the former's design.
 As replenishment oilers, the vessels transport fuel and cargo to other ships at sea to extend their range and capabilities.

 Initially known as T-AO-209, she was ordered in 2015 from NASSCO along with the first six ships of the class at an estimated cost of $800 million apiece.
 The next year, she was named after 19th-century abolitionist and suffragist Lucy Stone, which followed a theme of naming the oilers after activists.
 Her keel was laid down on 8 August 2023 at the company's San Diego shipyard and was both launched and christened on 21 September 2024.